theol0403/7842B-Journal/_posts/programming/20-6-1-introduction.md

 One option is [Pure
 Pursuit]({{ site.url }}{% link _posts/archive/19-11-25-pure-pursuit.md %}), an
-algorithm that uses odometry to project a point along a spline spline for it to "seek".
+algorithm that uses odometry to project a point along a spline for it to "seek".

 However, since pure pursuit is a closed-loop controller that takes the robot's current state, measured by sensors (position, speed), and calculates how the